- Strategy & Partners

 We offer discounts for five or more bookings from the same organisation.
 Delegates do not need to register for the same course dates.
 Please note, this discount cannot be used with any other promotional discounts we may be offering.
 For more information and to receive the discount, contact us on email@example.com.

-Please ensure you read the Event Terms and Conditions prior to booking this training course.
+Please ensure you read our Terms and Conditions prior to booking this training course.

 Event Date & Location

-- Applying a strategic analysis approach to projects
+- Apply a strategic analysis approach to all projects.

 Who should attend?